 Connect with a local indoor air quality expert

-For allergy sufferers, improving their indoor air quality can drastically alter their day-to-day lives for the better.
+For allergy sufferers, improving their indoor air quality (IAQ) can drastically alter their day-to-day lives for the better.
 While there are several ways to reduce irritants in a home, installing an HVAC air filter for allergies is the most effective.
 When choosing an air filter, consider the MERV rating, the type of filter, and the filter size, along with your existing HVAC system.
 A local indoor air quality expert can guide you through choosing air filters for allergies that are compatible with your HVAC unit.
 Find a local Trane dealer today to get started.

 Email banner